 Are you interested in incorporating an offshore company in Costa Rica?

 In Costa Rica, the creation of companies (either offshore or onshore) is a relatively simple and fast process if you have the right local support.
 This is mainly thanks to the commitment of governments to attract direct investment in various sectors of production and provision of services.
 If you want to start doing business in Costa Rica, our team of local experts can help you with everything you need.
-Contact Biz Latin Hub, a global law firm with a local perspective at [email protected] for personalised information.
+Contact Biz Latin Hub, a global law firm with a local perspective here at Biz Latin Hub for personalised information.

 Watch the short presentation below, created by our team in San Jose and learn about the accounting and taxation requirements for companies operating in Costa Rica.